PPatrickGU/PRE-internship-in-ENSTA-Paris/Data-creation/Blender/README.md

     Go to the directory where the script is, and then type in the terminal: blender ocean_render.blend --python macro.py

+A file of the name  'data' is necessary in the directory where the script is.

 # Files
 ## parameters.py
 Here you have all the parameters that the macro is goingo to import.
 You can select to iterate between several parameters.
 Those parameters are only choppiness, wave scale, wind velocity and random seed.
 Is not very difficult to add more parameters but those are the parameters that are more important to change the simulation.
 Here: https://docs.blender.org/manual/en/dev/modeling/modifiers/simulate/ocean.html you can find what does each parameter exactly do related to the ocean creation.
 The parameters about the render are clearly explained in the code.